Bauduin History, Family Crest & Coats of Arms

 Early Origins of the Bauduin family

 The surname Bauduin was first found in Brittany where the family held a family seat from ancient times.

 Important Dates for the Bauduin family

 This web page shows only a small excerpt of our Bauduin research.
-Another 275 words (20 lines of text) covering the years 1400, 1490, 1542, 1571, 1696, and 1710 are included under the topic Early Bauduin History in all our PDF Extended History products and printed products wherever possible.
+Another 136 words (10 lines of text) covering the years 1400, 1490, 1542, 1571, 1696, and 1710 are included under the topic Early Bauduin History in all our PDF Extended History products and printed products wherever possible.

 Bauduin Spelling Variations